Chef Dennis

 How to make cream cheese frosting

-collage showing how to make frosting.
+Collage showing how to make frosting.

 • Add the room-temperature cream cheese and butter to a large mixing bowl.